python3statement/python3statement.github.io/_practicalities/intro.md

 # Why all *this* ?!?

-You might wonder why all this, it's 2016 already, so how come this is now an issue ?
-Python 3 has been out for 8+ years now !
+You might wonder why all this, it's 2018 already, so how come this is still an issue?
+Python 3 has been out for 9+ years now !

 Well there are many reasons for this.
 First of all, this issue mostly affects libraries that are currently python 2 and Python 3 compatible at the same time.